Indian Rhino Encounter Tour

 Angela Collier World of Birds Theater

-After enchanting Zoo visitors for more than 20 years, the old World of Birds Show at the Los Angeles Zoo and Botanical Gardens was in serious need of renovation.
-Launched by a major gift from the Angela Collier Foundation in memory of Angela Collier, the new Angela Collier World of Birds Theater is re-opening to the public.
+Launched by a major gift from the Angela Collier Foundation in memory of Angela Collier, the new Angela Collier World of Birds Theater has re-opened to the public.
 The new structure features Mediterranean-themed architecture with a two-story stage to better demonstrate birds’ natural behaviors.
 The stone façade and adjacent archway looks beautiful and will give Jon Guenther, Senior Keeper, and the rest of our skilled and creative bird show staff an opportunity to incorporate new demonstrations and introduce new flying feats that will enhance the performances.
 The facility includes an A/V system to control music, sound, and cue the trainers.
 Cameras and monitors view and record every part of the facility – onstage, backstage, and offstage.
 The backstage area houses bird caging, food prep, and storage, and has been equipped with power, lighting, and a drainage system for efficient cleaning.
 The beautifully landscaped lawn was provided as an in-kind donation by Diamond Landscaping, Inc. More than 20 species of birds will perform in the shows, including macaws, condors, vultures, crane, hornbill, hawks, owls, and eagles.
-The Theater can house a total of approximately 40 birds at one time.
-Beginning April 11, one performance will be offered every day (except Tuesday) at 11:30am.

 Elephant Training Demonstration

 Visit the Wasserman Family Thai Pavilion at the Elephants of Asia habitat to observe a training demonstration led by L.A.
 Zoo animal keepers.
-Daily at 11am.
+Daily (except Thursdays) at 11am.

 Made possible by a generous gift from Ann and Jerry Moss, this amazing addition to the Zoo experience features 64 unique hand-carved wooden figures and a universally accessible standing chariot.
 Located next to Treetops Terrace.